-In relation to human health related with chromium (VI) compounds, the Risk Assessment Report conducted in 2005 (E.C., 2005) concluded that further measures were needed to limit the risks for workers, consumers and humans via the environment, and that risk reduction measures which are already being applied shall be taken into account.
+In relation to human health related with chromium (VI) compounds, the Risk Assessment Report conducted in 2005 concluded that further measures were needed to limit the risks for workers, consumers and humans via the environment, and that risk reduction measures which are already being applied shall be taken into account.

 In view of the genotoxic and carcinogenic properties of chromium (VI) the report concludes that there are concerns for all exposure scenarios.
-In addition, there are concerns for acute toxicity as a result of short-term peak exposures, for skin and eye irritation, respiratory tract sensory irritation, skin sensitisation and occupational asthma.
+In addition, there are concerns for acute toxicity as a result of short-term peak exposures, for skin and eye irritation, respiratory tract sensory irritation, skin sensitisation, occupational asthma and reproductive toxicity (fertility and developmental)1.
 Therefore, these concerns are relevant for all chromates as well.